configcat/docs/website/docs/sdk-reference/js-ssr.md

 * `boolean | string | number | null` when `defaultValue` is `null` or
 * `boolean | string | number | undefined` when `defaultValue` is `undefined`.

-This is because in these cases the exact return type cannot be determined at compile-time as the TypeScript compiler has no information on the setting type.
+This is because in these cases the exact return type cannot be determined at compile-time as the TypeScript compiler has no information about the setting type.

 It's important to note that providing any other type for the `defaultValue` parameter will result in a `TypeError`.